 We are always keen to talk with inividuals interested in working with us either as members or volunteers in the Library, assisting with research or project work.

-Our extensive collection of reference material is housed on the First Floor at 100 – 104 Murphy Street, Wangaratta, above the Visitor Information Centre.
+Our extensive collection of reference material.
 It includes books, microfiche, CDs and computer databases, also pamphlets, maps and periodicals.
 Our records not only cover North East Victoria but also Australia, New Zealand, United Kingdom, Ireland and other countries.

 Wangaratta Family History Society was formed in 1985 to support and promote family history research both within Wangaratta and North East and to assist members in their wider family research.